apache/cloudstack-docs-rn/source/about.rst

 Version |release| includes 180 pull requests and fixes more than 80 bugs since the 4.9.0 release.

-The 4.9.2.0 is part of the LTS 4.9.x releases.
-The 4.9 LTS branch is supported for 20 months, and will receives updates for first 14 months and only security updates in its last 6 months.
-The 4.9 LTS branch is supported till 1 June 2018.

 A LOT changed in this release, so this is not a complete list, but here is a quick summary of some of the changes.